hyperf/hyperf/docs/en/amqp.md

 ```

 We can modify the Producer annotation to replace exchange and routingKey.
-Payloload is the data that is finally delivered to the message queue, so we can rewrite the _construct method easyly,just make sure payload is assigned.
+Payload is the data that is finally delivered to the message queue, so we can rewrite the _construct method easily,just make sure payload is assigned.

 ```php
 <?php